the-haive/FlexVersion/README.md

 Now, all the issues I was having could be me doing something wrong in the configuration.
 While looking into things I got my own idea on how to approach this and that is what triggered this project.

 ## License

 Copyright (c) 2018 IntelliSearch Software AS.

-GitSemVer is provided as-is under the MIT license.
+FlexVersion is provided as-is under the MIT license.
 For more information see LICENSE.